FutuRaM-Project/Recovery-Model/README.md

 # Futurama system model

-SM: I have started building up a draft structure for the integrated model
+## Installation
+1. Clone the repository
+2. In the root directory of the repository, run `pip install -e ./src` to install the package in editable mode

-* See example_usage.py to get an idea how it can work
+* See src/examples/ELV to get an idea how it can work
-* I recommend running it line by line so that you can look at the different objects.
-* See classes/ for the different objects in the model
+* See classes for the different objects in the model

 ## Diagram of the system model